Student Handbook for Master of Science Degree in Biomedical Engineering

 VII.
 Thesis Requirements

-Each MS degree student must submit an outline of the proposed thesis on an "Outline for Dissertation, Thesis, Professional Project or Essay" form for approval by the Thesis Director, the Chairperson of BME Department, and the Dean of the MU Graduate School.
+Each MS degree student must submit an outline of the proposed thesis on an "Outline/Proposal for Thesis, Essay, Professional Project/Publication" form for approval by the Thesis Director, the Chairperson of the BME Department, and the Dean of the MU Graduate School.
 An acceptable MS degree thesis must meet each of the following four conditions:

 • The thesis must demonstrate the student's research ability.
 This includes (a) a critical analysis of the relevant literature and (b) an engineering contribution to the state of the art or originality in problem solving.